Update: 9 dead in crash involving University of the Southwest van carrying student-athletes - NewsBreak

 The crash is being investigated by the Texas Highway Patrol’s West Texas Region District Crash Team with assistance by the National Transportation Safety Board.
 The crash investigation is still ongoing.

-The University of the Southwest has confirmed multiple deaths after a 17-passanger van, owned by the school, crashed Tuesday evening.
+The University of the Southwest has confirmed multiple deaths after a 17-passenger van, owned by the school, crashed Tuesday evening.

 In a statement, university leaders said, “The USW campus community is shocked and saddened today as we mourn the loss of members of our university family.”